DipityBV/frontender.docs/documentation/templates.md

 In some cases it is required to disable certain functionality in the site, that isn't required in Frontender. (eg: cookie policy notice)

 Inside of every twig file a query is available, this allows you to check what is in the query.
-When a page is called by Frontender, it will send a query variable called ```fromFrontender```, when this variable is set you can hide functionality that you don't want to show in frontender.
+When a page is called by Frontender, it will send a query variable called ```fromFrontender```, when this variable is set you can hide functionality that you don't want to show in Frontender.

-Below is an example, in which we hide Google Analytics from frontender.
+Below is an example, in which we hide Google Analytics from Frontender.
 ```twig
 {% if not query.fromFrontender %}
     window.addEventListener("load", function(){